Anne, Princess Royal: Titles and styles

-Anne is the seventh Princess Royal, an appellation given only to the eldest daughter of the Sovereign.
-The previous holder was King George V's daughter, Princess Mary, Countess of Harewood, Anne's great-aunt.
+Anne is the seventh Princess Royal, an appellation granted only to the eldest daughter of the Sovereign.
+The previous holder was Princess Mary, Countess of Harewood, the daughter of King George V and Anne's great-aunt.

 Honours

-Anne is a Royal Knight Companion of the Most Noble Order of the Garter, (Note: The official website of the royal family previously described her as a "Lady of the Most Noble Order of the Garter" and a "Royal Lady of the Most Ancient and Most Noble Order of the Thistle".)
-Extra Knight of the Most Ancient and Most Noble Order of the Thistle, Grand Master and Dame Grand Cross of the Royal Victorian Order, Dame Grand Cross of the Most Venerable Order of the Hospital of St John of Jerusalem, Recipient of the Royal Family Order of Elizabeth II, Recipient of the Royal Family Order of Charles III and a Personal Aide-de-Camp to the Sovereign.
+Anne is a Royal Knight Companion of the Most Noble Order of the Garter, (Note: The official website of the royal family previously described her as a "Lady of the Most Noble Order of the Garter" and a "Royal Lady of the Most Ancient and Most Noble Order of the Thistle".) an Extra Knight of the Most Ancient and Most Noble Order of the Thistle, Grand Master and Dame Grand Cross of the Royal Victorian Order, and a Dame Grand Cross of the Most Venerable Order of the Hospital of St John of Jerusalem.
+She is a recipient of the Royal Family Order of Elizabeth II, the Royal Family Order of Charles III, and serves as a Personal Aide-de-Camp to the Sovereign.